Automated Speed Enforcement

 As part of our ongoing commitment to road safety, the City is launching an Automated Speed Enforcement program, which uses cameras and speed measurement devices to enforce speed limits in identified areas.

-The program will launch with 10 mobile cameras to be rotated throughout various locations across the city.
+The program will launch on April 23, 2025 with 10 mobile cameras to be rotated throughout various locations across the city.
 Cameras will be positioned in Community Safety Zones, prioritizing these sites based on speeding concerns, overall traffic volumes, collision history and the presence of sidewalks or cycling facilities, schools, parks, community centres and libraries.

 Visit our interactive map to view the location of the cameras.